Skip to content

 Dark studio scene showing furniture portion blocks labeled with hype markers of a silhouette of a sideboard

-Todd Harmon’s rule: Same idea, different silhouette.
+Todd Harmon’s rule is simple: same family, different posture.
 The silhouette decides how the room behaves.

 1) Sideboards: The Grounded Anchor